polgarp/alg-exp/_posts/58-2018-05-22/2018-05-21-Rules-of-Machine-Learning-Best-Practices-for-ML-Engineering.md

 - AI development
 - Product development
 - Guide
+- Google
 ---

 {% include post_info_header.md %}

 While this guide is more focused on the engineering part, it's actually an excellent guide for anyone working with AI products.

 <!--more-->
 {% include post_info_footer.md %}